(This page revised November 4, 2021)

 Metal caps were not altogether absent from the “TRIUMPH” line.
 The Crest, introduced in 1937 and initially referred to as the Model 47, continued in production.
 Unchanged externally from its open-nib predecessor except for the location of the White Dot and subtleties in the line pattern on the cap, the “TRIUMPH” version revealed its new identity when uncapped:

 Although the “TRIUMPH” Crest’s cap looks like the cap of the older open-nib Crest,

 the two caps are not interchangeable because the thread location has changed.

 Continuing with its practice of offering pens at the same prices with the purchaser’s choice of lever or Vacuum-Fil plunger filling, Sheaffer produced the “TRIUMPH” in both versions; shown below are a Vacuum-Fil model and a lever filler.
 (The two basic designs were covered by, but not identical to, U.S. Patents Nos D130,998 and D130,999, respectively.)
 In October 1942, however, the WPB severely tightened rationing on rubber.
 In response to the new restrictions, Sheaffer stopped making lever-filling pens, and for this reason the lever-filling “TRIUMPH” is today much less common than the Vacuum-Fil version.
 Because of this fact and many collectors’ aversion to the Vacuum-Fil system due to the difficulty and expense of restoring it properly, a lever-filling “TRIUMPH” in excellent condition usually commands a premium.
 Users, on the other hand, appreciate the much greater ink capacity of the Vacuum-Fil model.

-This Marine Green Vacuum-Fil “TRIUMPH” is the Vacuum-Fil model.
+This Marine Green Vacuum-Fil “TRIUMPH” is a Vacuum-Fil model.

 |This Golden Brown “TRIUMPH” has a lever filling system.

 Sheaffer’s pint-sized Tuckaway, introduced in 1940, also got a face-lift with the advent of the “TRIUMPH” point.
 The same broad-band styling carried through to the compact clipless wonder.
 Shown here is a ’42 Gray Pearl Tuckaway.
 The Tucky’s cap is identical to the standard-sized pen’s cap except for its lack of a clip, and the Tuckaway sold for the same $12.50 price as its larger sibling.